Lepton Flavour Symmetries: Standard flavour symmetries

-In the presence of quark and leptons, one can aim at a flavour model compatible with gauge unification.
-In Grand Unified Theories such as SU(5), one family of SM fermions is unified into a $5_i + \overline{10}_i$ of SU(5): $5_i \sim (l_i, d^c_i)$, $\overline{10}_i \sim (e^c_i, q_i, u^c_i)$.
+Once the flavour symmetry is extended to the quark sector, one can aim at a model compatible with gauge unification.
+In such a case, the flavour structures of the quark and lepton sectors are necessarily coupled, in a way dictated by the unified group.
+In grand unified theories such as SU(5), for example, one family of SM fermions is unified into a $5_i + \overline{10}_i$ of SU(5): $5_i \sim (l_i, d^c_i)$, $\overline{10}_i \sim (e^c_i, q_i, u^c_i)$.
 As the flavour group is assumed here to commute with the gauge group, the flavour quantum numbers of SM fields belonging to the same irreducible SU(5) representation should be the same.
 Since $q_3$ and $t^c$ both belong to $\overline{10}_3$, $q_3$ and $t^c$ should be in a real $d=1$ representation of $G$ (i.e. they should be invariant up to a sign change).
 As $\tau^c$ is also unified with $q_3$ and $t^c$, it should also be in a real $d=1$ representation.
 This is not compatible for example with the $A_4$ and $S_4$ settings in the form illustrated in \Sect{approx_sequestering}, which require $\tau^c$ to belong to a complex representation.
 A non-standard $A_4$ realisation can however be achieved with one extra dimension~\cite{Altarelli:2008bg}.
+Unified flavour models have been reviewed in~\cite{King:2017guk}.